 Also of interest is that Juneau has more people living here who work in computers and math than 95% of the places in the US.

 Juneau is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Compared to the rest of the country, citizens of Juneau spend much less time in their cars: on average, their commute to work is only 16.65 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The population of Juneau is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.52% of adults in Juneau have a bachelor's degree or even advanced degree.
+The citizens of Juneau are very well educated compared to the average community in the nation: 38.52% of adults in Juneau have a bachelor's degree or even advanced degree.